Mahmood Hussein Mattan: Posthumous appeal

 The first attempt to overturn Mattan's conviction came in 1969 after Harold Cover's conviction for attempted murder had raised concerns about the case in Cardiff.
 But the Home Secretary James Callaghan decided not to reopen the case.
 By this stage, three years had passed since the death penalty's abolition.

 In 1996 the family was given permission to have Mattan's body exhumed and moved from a felon's grave at the prison to be buried in consecrated ground in a Cardiff cemetery.
 His tombstone says: "KILLED BY INJUSTICE."

 When the Criminal Cases Review Commission was set up in the mid 1990s, Mattan's case was the first to be referred by it.
 On 24 February 1998 the Court of Appeal came to the judgement that the original case was, in the words of Lord Justice Rose, "demonstrably flawed".
 The family were awarded £725,000 compensation, to be shared equally among Mattan's wife and three children.
 The compensation was the first award to a family for a person wrongfully hanged.

 On 3 September 2022, the 70th anniversary of Mattan's execution, it was announced that South Wales Police, which the former Cardiff City Police is now part of, had issued an apology to Mattan's family, admitting that the prosecution was flawed.

 In popular culture

 Nadifa Mohamed's novel The Fortune Men (2021) is based on the murder of Lily Volpert and the trial and execution of Mahmood Hussein Mattan.
 It was shortlisted for the 2021 Booker Prize.

-In 2022 actor and writer Danielle Fahiya presented, wrote and produced BBC Sounds Mattan: Injustice of a hanged man It was included in The Financial Times best podcasts list of 2022.
+In 2022 actor and writer author Danielle Fahiya presented, wrote and produced BBC Sounds Mattan: Injustice of a hanged man.
+It was included in The Financial Times best podcasts list of 2022.